Aqua-code750/uloos-1.2/README.md

    *Cargo compiles the kernel and runs the bootable ISO directly inside QEMU!*

-REALEASING ON 29TH OR 30TH WHEREVER U ARE!
-ON THAT DATE IS RELEASED
+**RELEASING ON 29TH OR 30TH WHEREVER U ARE!
+ON THAT DATE IS RELEASED** *Note: also if you cloned the repo then u can do the steps above the text above this note*